Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Variations from the baseline

+To explore a non-linear dependence of the metallicity term ($\gamma$), we can introduce higher-order terms for the metallicity into the model.
+The most straightforward approach within the current polynomial-fitting framework is to include a quadratic term for the metallicity, $[Fe/H]^2$.
+Therefore the model is now the following:

+where ${\gamma 1}$ and ${\gamma 2}$ are the linear and quadratic terms in metallicity.
+As in the previous case, we now have five parameters to fit.
+The result of this exercise is reported in the second part of Table~\ref{table:PW_linearZeropoint}.
+We note that the linear term remains large and of the order of $-$0.5 mag/dex in all the cases, while the quadratic term is only significant at 1$\sigma$.
+The values of AIC and BIC are increased compared with the baseline, indicating that this quadratic model does not describe the data in a better fashion.

 Further investigations about the value of $\gamma$ for the WcHVI have been extensively carried out in Appendix~\ref{sect:testParallaxcHVI} and are not reported here for brevity.
-The main results are reported in the next section.
+The main results are discussed in the next section.